Alessandrovito/mosquitto-exporter-prom-grafana/README.md

 ## Setup Mosquitto-exporter

-You can change the credentials in the compose file or by supplying the MOSQUITTO_USER and MOSQUITTO_PASSWORD environment variables on compose up.
+You can change the credentials in the compose file or by supplying the MS_USER and MS_PASSWORD environment variables on compose up.
-Otherwise you can edit docker-compose.yml the environment variable JAVA_OPTS.

-`environment:
-      - "JAVA_OPTS=-Dlogging.level.com.vitale.exporter.mosquitto=DEBUG -Dmosquitto.exporter.account.username=namemosquitto -Dmosquitto.exporter.account.password=pwmosquitto -Dmosquitto.exporter.broker.name=mosquitto"
-`

-You can set more variable:
-* logging.level.com.vitale.exporter.mosquitto: Logging level for mosquitto-exporter
+Meaning of variables:
-* mosquitto.exporter.account.username: Account username dedicated to Mosquitto Exporter user
+* MS_USER: Account username dedicated to Mosquitto Exporter user
-* mosquitto.exporter.account.password: Account password dedicated to Mosquitto Exporter user
+* MS_PASSWORD: Account password dedicated to Mosquitto Exporter user
-* mosquitto.exporter.broker.name: hostname to reach URL Mqtt Broker
+* MS_HOSTNAME: hostname to reach URL Mqtt Broker

 ## Setup Grafana